When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 3. Polyurethane Floor Coating

-Polyurethane is a thermosetting polymer that is regarded as a high-performance coating.
+Polyurethane is a high-performance coating.
+It is often used as a top coat over epoxy, but it can stand alone in some formulations.
 Aliphatic polyurethane is the preferred formulation for garage floors.

-Polyurethane coatings are approximately 60 to 70 percent solids, and, depending on the manufacturer, they are only about two to three mills thick.
-It cannot be applied any thicker than other epoxy coatings in a single application.
+Polyurethane coatings are approximately 60 to 70 percent solids.
+Depending on the manufacturer, they are only about two to three mils thick.
+You cannot apply it as thick as epoxy coatings in a single pass.

 Polyurethane and polymer sealers cost between $0.20 and $0.25 per square foot, excluding labor.
-Expect to pay between $0.95 and $1.10 per square foot, including installation.
-Poly coatings often cure faster than traditional sealants and can withstand a wider temperature range.
+Expect to pay between $0.95 and $1.10 per square foot if you hire a pro.
+Poly coatings often cure faster than traditional sealants and withstand a wider temperature range.

 Pros